needle-mirror/com.unity.xr.hands/Documentation~/gestures/hand-shapes.md

       * Click the + and - buttons under the **Targets** list to add or remove elements.
    c.
 Choose the **State** type.
 Refer to [finger shape](xref:xrhands-finger-shapes) for a description of each type.
    d.
 Set the **Target Value**.
    e.
-Set the **Tolerance**.
+Set the **Upper Tolerance** and **Lower Tolerance** values.

 > [!TIP]
 > The conditions and targets in the list are evaluated in order.
-Evaluation stops as soon as the first value is outside the required tolerance.
+Evaluation stops as soon as the first value is outside the required tolerance range.
 You can reorder the elements within both the **Finger State Conditions** list and within each individual **Targets** list.

 ### XR Hand Shape properties